The starting village

 Computer Science background, years of Marketplace production, and a habit of treating Bedrock work like real software engineering instead of one-off scripting.

-Experience across Marketplace-focused teams including Kubo, Varuna, MrBeast-related work, Team Visionary, Premier Studios, 5 Frame Studios, Refresh Studios, and more.
+Experience across Marketplace-focused teams including Kubo, Varuna, MrBeast-related work, Team Visionary, Cracked Studios, 5 Frame Studios, Refresh Studios, Logdotzip and more.

 I am actively looking for stronger long-term opportunities where technical depth, ownership, and clean systems are valued as much as speed.